acoustid/chromaprint-build-base/README.md

 # Docker image for building Chromaprint packages

-This Docker images is used for AcoustID's builds of [FFmpeg](https://github.com/acoustid/ffmpeg-build) and [Chromaprint](https://github.com/acoustid/chromaprint).
+These Docker images are used for AcoustID's builds of [FFmpeg](https://github.com/acoustid/ffmpeg-build) and [Chromaprint](https://github.com/acoustid/chromaprint).